Medicine and Health Sciences

 3. Do not forget to inform your landlord or the International Housing Office of the University of Antwerp about the end of your exchange period.

-• Who can apply for a clinical traineeship?
+• Who can apply for a clinical internship?

-Only medical undergraduates can apply for a clinical traineeship.
-Applicants are required to be at least in their 4th year at the time of the clinical traineeship.
+Only medical undergraduates can apply for a clinical internship.
+Applicants are required to be at least in their 4th year at the time of application.
 Priority is always given to students from our Erasmus+ partners and from our non-EU partners.
-Graduates and students who are not eligible for a clinical traineeship via the Erasmus+ programme should contact the personnel department of the University Hospital (UZA) directly via stage@uza.be.
-Mention in your communication to the hospital that the traineeship is not part of the Erasmus+ programme and therefore not organised in cooperation with the University of Antwerp.
+'Free movers' should contact the personnel department of the University Hospital (UZA) directly via stage@uza.be.
+Mention in your communication to the hospital that the internship is not part of an existing agreement with the Faculty of Medicine and Health Sciences of the University of Antwerp.

-• In which departments can I do a clinical traineeship?
+• In which departments can I do a clinical internship?

 We do our best to take your preferred department into consideration, but unfortunately cannot guarantee your first choice as this depends on number of applicants (regular + international students) and availability at the ward.
 The wards Internal Medicine and Surgery assign the specific discipline (e.g. Endocrinology, General Surgery, …) depending on availability.

-• How many credits can I obtain for a clinical traineeship?
+• How many credits can I obtain for a clinical internship?

 A traineeship of 4 weeks is equal to 3 ECTS credits.